oroce/web-development-workshop/workshop-3.md

 ---

-## We should have a environment which is:
+## We should have an environment which is:

 * repeatable
 * beginner friendly